 Excellent verbal and written communication Ability to build effective and constructive relationships and work as part of a team.

-Ambitious and highly self motivated.
+Ambitious and highly self-motivated.

 Willingness to learn and develop new skills

 Positive attitude with a willingness to be open and flexible regarding work patterns and processes.
 Terms & Conditions: